 - Current and future medical monitoring, treatment, and care

 - Current and ongoing physical, occupational, and speech therapies

 - Adaptive and mobility equipment as recommended by doctors and therapists

 - Out-of-pocket costs related to their condition or therapy

 - Mental anguish

-As part of building a case for compensation, your Ann Arbor cerebral palsy lawyer can help you put a value on future and ongoing care needs as well as noneconomic losses.
+As part of building a case for compensation, your cerebral palsy lawyer in Ann Arbor can help you put a value on future and ongoing care needs as well as noneconomic losses.
 Medical experts may play a significant role in this process.

 Click to contact our Ann Arbor Cerebral Palsy lawyers today

 Evidence Required to Pursue Damages in an Ann Arbor Cerebral Palsy Case

 If there is evidence to support medical negligence playing a role in your child’s brain injury and cerebral palsy diagnosis, your Ann Arbor cerebral palsy attorney will help you gather evidence to support your case and file a claim or take the case to court.
 This evidence may include: